All Products

 MaxItemsPerBatch

-MaxItemsPerBatch allows you to aggregate items by quantity.
-The following snippet provides an example on how to use MaxItemsPerBatch:
+MaxItemsPerBatch specifies the maximum number of items that can be processed in a batch.
+The following snippet provides an example on how to use MaxItemsPerBatch.

 Type: StateMachine